sureshvenkatesan1/usingJFrogCLI/Xray/Indexing/readme.md

 ![Index Now](index_now.png)
 ![Index Selection](index_selection.png)

-You can trigger the "index now" action using the internal APIs employed by the UI as follows:
+You can trigger the "index now" action using the internal APIs  similar to the one  triggered when indexing from the
+Jfrog UI as follows:
 Note: These are internal APIs and may be subject to change.
 ```text
 curl -XPOST  -uadmin:<password> '<JFROG_PLATFORM_URL>/xray/ui/unified/indexBinMgrWithFilter'   --data-raw '{"repos":["<repo_name>"],"filter":{"include_pattern":"**","exclude_pattern":""}}'